 Crohn’s disease causes inflammation at the end of the small intestine.
 This is the part of the intestine where B12 is absorbed together with a chemical called intrinsic factor.

 Speaking of intrinsic factor, people with an autoimmune disease called Pernicious Anemia do not produce intrinsic factor.
 Intrinsic factor is required to absorb vitamin B12.
 The immune system attacks cells in the stomach that make intrinsic factor or attack the intrinsic factor itself.

 Stomach acid, along with digestive enzymes, is needed to break down food into so that you can absorb all of the nutrients from it like vitamin B12.

-Atrophic gastritis is a condition, often caused by H. Pylori infection in the elderly, where there is a loss of cells in the stomach that produce stomach acid.
+Atrophic gastritis is a condition, often caused by H. Pylori in the elderly, where there is a loss of cells in the stomach that produce stomach acid.
 This leads to low stomach acid.

 Other causes of low stomach acid include chronic stress and lack of sleep.

 As mentioned previously, enzymes from your pancreas, work together with your stomach acid to break down food.
 If your pancreas isn’t releasing digestive enzymes that can lead to vitamin B12 deficiency.

 Metformin is a drug that depletes vitamin B12.
 If you are on metformin you would want to get your B12 levels checked regularly.
 If your levels are low you might have to co-manage your case with your medical doctor and supplement to get your B12 levels boosted.